JP1128/CS-Concept-Demonstration/README.md

 ## How To Use
 1. Click on the concept/technique you want to review
 2. Click the *Raw* button next to *Blame*
+3. Right click anywhere in the newly opened tab
-3. Save the file as a .java file
+4. Click *Save as* and save the file as a **.java** file
-4. Open the file on Eclipse
+5. Open the file on Eclipse
-5. Read through the comments and run the program
+6. Read through the comments and run the program
-6. Experiment with the program!
+7. Experiment with the program!

 ## Request
 If you are confused about a concept/technique that is not listed, you are welcome to contact me.
 If I have time, I will try my best to create a code for a guide.